 Come into your discussions with executive leadership with three tiers of funds being requested.
 Tier 1 would indicate your blue-sky thinking.
 Tier 2 should indicate what you need to be successful.
 Tier 3 indicates how much money you would need to get by.

 But don’t just propose a budget for each tier and leave it at that.
-You need to focus on the full ROI of content marketing.
+You need to focus on the full ROI of content marketing when attempting to get executive buy-in for content.
 Add the business outcomes you expect to see for each level of spending.
 For example, you could talk about the number of quality leads, sales, web traffic, social media engagement, and SEO benefits for each of the three tiers of spending.

 Providing options that include estimated results makes it easier for your executives to provide you with the funds you seek because you are showing value in specific and measured ways.

-Be prepared to answer these six questions, and you will likely receive executive buy-in.
+Be prepared to answer these six questions, and you will likely receive executive buy-in for content marketing.
 Ambiguous answers will lead to frustration for you and your leadership.
 However, specific answers to the questions above will get your organization on the right path to content marketing success.

 Need help creating a winning content strategy?
 We are available to help you accomplish your content marketing goals.
 Start building your content plan today!